egumasa/engagement-annotation-project/docs/4_Part3_confusing_tags.md

 ### Attribute or Entertain

 Entertain mainly concerns the writer's own views while attribute is a way to use external voice to present their views.
+To differentiate these two, one clear differences is the subject of the communication/mental verb.
+That is, `who` believes/thinks/argue etc.
+If the subject of that sentence is a third person (or external informational source), we consider it as an attribution to an external source.
+If the subject of the sentence is related to the author themselves (e.g., I, this paper, etc.), we consider it as an ENTERTAIN move.

 - _I **believe (ENTERTAIN)**_ that the government should ...
+- I **argue (ENTERTAIN)** that ....
 - _Some group of people **believe (ATTRIBUTE)**_ that the government should ...
+- Some findings **indicate (ATTRIBUTE)** that ...
+- A majority of people **answered (ATTRIBUTE)** that ....

 ### Pronounce or Entertain
 The main difference between pronounce and entertain is whether the utterance allows for dialogic alternatives.
 Entertain move allows for alternative interpretations or voices by expressing possibilities.
 Pronounce move, on the other hand, challenges and dismiss an alternative views (contraction).